DemetrioFim/scrapping_phone_number/README.md

 3. To run the program follow the steps bellow:
   a.
 If you are using Windows, run the command `type websites.txt | docker run -i image-cial-scrapping`
   b.
 If you are using Linux, run the command `cat websites.txt | docker run -i image-cial-scrapping`
-4. The results will appear in your terminal like the image bellow:
+4. The results will appear in your terminal like in the image bellow:
 ![image](https://user-images.githubusercontent.com/30561907/115969519-ad933700-a513-11eb-8505-ba8289ad57b7.png)